MohammedAhmed-01/Fawry-Data-Engineering-Pipeline/README.md

 # Fawry Data Engineering Pipeline

+"""
+This is the full README.md content for the Fawry Data Engineering Pipeline GitHub repository.
+"""

+README_content = """
+# Fawry Data Engineering Pipeline

 This repository contains a complete breakdown of a **basic end-to-end data engineering pipeline** inspired by how Fawry (Egypt’s digital payment platform) might structure its data systems.
 The goal is to understand how modern fintech companies collect, process, store, and serve data at scale.